JJRoca/TaskManagement/README.md

 - TaskAssigner: This role allows users to assign tasks to others.
 - TaskViewer: Users with this role can view the tasks assigned to them.

-To view the API documentation, visit [here](https://test-management-jewy.onrender.com/api).
+- To view available endpoints and interact with the API, go to <a href="https://test-management-jewy.onrender.com/api">https://test-management-jewy.onrender.com/api</a>.<br/>

 ## How to Use

 1. Clone the repository.